alf45tar/PedalinoMini/README.md

 :-------|:----------
 On|The event that trigger the action.<br>Momentary switches, latches and ladders have 7 different events: PRESS, RELEASE, PRESS&RELEASE, CLICK, DOUBLE CLICK, LONG PRESS, REPEAT PRESSED and LONG RELEASE.
 All of them need to be enabled on Pedals level otherwise the action is not triggered.<br>Analog expression pedals have only MOVE event.<br>Jog wheels have only JOG event.
 Control|The control that trigger the event as defined in Controls page.
 Send|The action to be triggered on event.<br>It can be a MIDI message (PROGRAM CHANGE, CONTROL CHANGE, NOTE ON, NOTE OFF, PITCH BEND, CHANNEL PRESSURE, START, STOP, CONTINUE), a special action (BANK SELECT+, BANK SELECT-, PROGRAM CHANGE+, PROGRAM CHANGE-, BANK+, BANK-, MTC START, MTC STOP, MTC CONTINUE, TAP, BPM+, BPM-) or a SEQUENCE of them.<br>For an analog pedal leave it blank to activate the universal mode.
 In universal mode an analog pedal can be used to repeat the last MIDI message.
-A typical usage is to modify the value of the last CONTROL CHANGE.
+A typical usage is to modify the value of the last CONTROL CHANGE.<br>
+It can be a keyboard key.
+In Key Combination
 From Value/To Value|Define the range from a off value to a on value (see below).
 Tags When Off|Action name to display when off action is triggered.
 Tags When On|Action name to display when on action is triggered.